Ambrosus Basic Review

 Attracted investments: n/a

 Based on the results of conducted research, the implementation of this project will require considerable time to introduce the required technology into targeted industries.
-We recommend buying Ambrosus project tokens, provided that the investor is willing to invest with a long-term view.

 However, there are risks associated with difficulties with market entry (especially into the pharmaceutical market).
 These risks are described in detail in the relevant sections.